On this page:

 The field of higher education is working hard to gain clarity in understanding the impact and trauma of war.
 It also is beginning to accept that it must provide a comprehensive array of services to veterans to serve them well.
 Your financial support allows the Veteran and Military Center (VMC) to customize our support for our veterans in ways that matter the most to them.

-When you choose to make a gift to the Veteran and Military Center, you directly impact the students and programs within the department.
+When you choose to make a gift to the VMC, you directly impact both students and programs.

 Please select as many designations as you like from the list and click the Submit button at the bottom of the page to be taken to the Online Giving page to make your donation.

 This fund is a general discretionary fund that supports programming, events, speakers, workshops, and community building activities.
 A sampling of some of those programs is listed below.

 Our goal is to provide scholarship aid that works for our student veterans, trusting them to determine how they are used.